ChipsAhoyM/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently pursuing a Ph.D. with Prof. [Boxin Shi](https://ci.idm.pku.edu.cn/) at Camera Intelligence Lab, School of Computer Science, PKU.
-My current research interest lies in Computational Photography and mainly works on Neuromorphic Cameras (e.g. DVS, Prophesee, Vidar).
-I am also interested in photography and world history.
+I am a second year Ph.D. student in the School of Computer Science, Peking University, advised by Prof. [Boxin Shi](https://ci.idm.pku.edu.cn/) at Camera Intelligence Lab.
+My current research area is Computational Photography and I mainly focus on neuromorphic cameras (e.g. DVS, Prophesee, Vidar).
+I hope to combine neuromorphic cameras with deep learning to build the next generation of camera systems through super-human visual sensing and computing.

+I obtained my B.S. in Computer Science from the School of EECS as well as my B.H. in History from the Department of History at Peking University in 2021.
+During my undergraduate studies, I mainly worked on low-quality image enhancement guided by event cameras.
+And I am also interested in contemporary world history, especially the history of science and technology.